stephenbrodiewild/tutoring/loops/README.md

 - it takes a bit of practise to know when while loops, for loops, recursion, or GOTO is better
 - rules of thumb:
-    - while loops are for when you don't know how many times the code should run, but you know when it should stop
+    - while loops are for when you don't know how many times the code should run, but you know when it should stop, or it shouldn't stop at all
     - for loops are useful when you know how many times the code should be run
     - recursion comes in handy if operating on a recursive data-structure
     - GOTO is bad; avoid GOTO. [^2]